 We had a nice experience in Morocco, and we certainly recommend you to visit lovely country.
 We suggest you dress modestly (no matter what you see other foreigners doing), be patient, try and learn a few words of French/Arabic and don’t be afraid to ask for help if you get lost or cannot find something!

 Even if Morocco is a safe country you have to be careful, someone tried to steal my phone in the train.
 The phone was very visible on my pocket and someone took it meanwhile I was accommodating the bags.
 Luckily, I realised and I ran behind the person.
 He threw the phone on an empty seat and I got it back.
 Of course, it may have happened in any other country.
 After too much time at sea, we tend to forget about being careful 🙂

 María is passionate about agile methodologies and how we can build the future generations and improve life with an agile mindset.

 She enjoys sharing across her extensive network the agile culture.

-She is a fervent supporter of process and communication techniques with demonstrated success in initiating and leading digital projects.
+She is a fervent supporter of process and communication techniques with demonstrated success in initiating and leading agile implementation projects.

-She is married, has 3 little adorables kids and loves spending time in the wild sailing with her family.
+She grew up in Spain and is currently living in the french swiss border, she is married, has 3 kids and loves spending time in the wild sailing with her family and friends.